vectordotdev/vector/rfcs/2021-10-12-9568-automatic-namespacing.md

 How does this position us for success in the future?

 - Pipeline 2.0 will rely on splitting the configuration file into compound transforms.
 Splitting the configuration that way will allow to have a dedicated folder or file for the definition of those transforms.

-> What is the impact of not doing this?

 ## Drawbacks